 In this Topic:

-In addition, a new release includes the following deliverables (as appropriate):
+In addition, a full release includes the following documentation deliverables (as appropriate):

 - Patch release

-Additional patch releases are deployed as needed to address any issues that are encountered during the release process.
+If needed, additional patch releases are deployed to address any issues that are encountered during or after the release process.

 At Snowflake, release quality is a top priority.
 Before each release is deployed, it goes through a full suite of validation tests that include: